ChunHungLiu/queueco.github.io/_posts/2014-12-03-liquidity.md

 - *Resilience*: the ability to buy or sell a certain amount with minimal influence on the current price.
 A resilient orderbook is one which reverts back to its previous state after a large market order traded through a couple of levels of the orderbook.

 For each of the properties above there is a number of measures one can calculate to assess that particular aspect of liqudity.
 Some look at orderbook snapshots in time, others look at the evolution of the orderbook over time.
-Even without measuring the observables above some qualitative conclusions are intuitive: An order book for instance with a million dollar on the first level of bid and ask but with only two trades a day is clearly not liquid.
+Even without measuring the observables above some qualitative conclusions are intuitive: An order book for instance with a thousand bitcoin on the first level of bid and ask but with only two trades a day is clearly not liquid.

 Real liquidity requires a reasonable combination of the above characteristics.
-Note that it might be possible to define liquidity as shown above without even mentioning traded volume -- an often evoked measure of liquidity across the industry.
+Note that it might be possible to define liquidity as shown above without even mentioning traded volume - an often evoked measure of liquidity across the industry.
-To the interested reader, sites like [bitcoinwisdom.com](http://bitcoinwisdom.com) or [cryptowat.ch](http://www.cryptowat.ch) give a good overview over the state of the order books on various bitcoin exchanges.
+To the interested reader, sites like [bitcoinwisdom.com](http://bitcoinwisdom.com) or [cryptowat.ch](http://www.cryptowat.ch) give a good overview of the state of the order books on various bitcoin exchanges.

 <p><center>
 <img src="/public/ob_static.png" alt="Static Orderbook" align="center" width="30%"></img>